When My World Was Young 1945-56 The Yellow Brick Road 1956-60

 building with the red awning was the Blue Mill restaurant, popular with gay men.

 One clique of regular patrons from the Village was inclined to exercise a kind of "ownership" of the place by being aggressively loud and campy.
 They are not to be imagined as posturing hot-house flowers, however, several were very husky guys.
 One of the latter was Hal, a big young man with a voluptuously handsome face, who delighted in throwing out bitchy put-downs and provoking confrontations even with total strangers.
-I remember one night he baited a new customer, and after the second or third remark the guy wasn't having any, thank you.
+I remember one night when he baited a new customer, and after the second or third remark the guy wasn't having any, thank you.
 The guy's friends tried to restrain him, but Hal was in his glory and poured on the taunts.
 The guy broke loose, hit Hal with a volley of punches and decked him in a matter of seconds.
 All hell broke loose - shouts, curses, fists flying - and for a few moments this "fairy bar" looked a waterfront dive.

 A FULL-TIME JOB AND "THE BOYS" FIND AN APARTMENT